juntao/arenztopia/content/news/Issue 36.md

 ## Obituary
 By Owen Miyazoi

-Amelia Brieo, town historian in new paris, passed away on monday.
-Send your regrets to her husband Tomas, at 190-989-8372.
+Amelia Brieo, the town historian of New Paris, passed away on Monday at the age of 79.
+She was known for her encyclopedic knowledge and kind demeanor.
+Send your regrets to her husband Tomas by calliing 190-989-8372.